 - e.
 Proper cleaning or sterilization of all appropriate instruments or equipment - f.
-Hand washing hygiene is performed before and after touching a patient, before clean/aseptic procedures, each invasive patient intervention after body fluids exposure risk, after touching patient's surroundings, before handling medications, and before and after removing gloves - When hand washing facilities are not available, alcohol-based hand rub must be used.
-Hand washing with an antimicrobial soap and water is indicated when hands are visibly soiled, contaminated with proteinaceous material or exposed to body fluids.
+Hand hygiene is performed before and after touching a patient, before clean/aseptic procedures, after body fluids exposure risk, after touching patient's surroundings, before handling medications, and before and after removing gloves - Hand washing with an antimicrobial soap and water is indicated when hands are visibly soiled, contaminated with proteinaceous material or exposed to body fluids.
 However, it is recognized that this may not be possible in the transport environment in which case an alcohol-based hand rub should be used.
-An alcohol-based hand rub is preferred for all other hand hygiene.
+An alcohol-based hand rub is preferred for all other hand hygiene - g.

-- If alcohol based hand rub cleaners are used, hands must be washed as soon as feasible with soap and running water. - g.
 Management maintains documentation related to any potentially infectious pathogens including confidential records of exposure incidents and post-exposure management.
 (Post exposure management includes identification and testing of source patient, baseline and follow-up testing of exposed employee, making counseling resources available, and offering Hepatitis B vaccination.)
 All transport team vaccination records are kept appropriately. - h.
 A policy addresses access to post exposure prophylaxis (PEP) medications for HIV, meningococcal infections, etc. The PEP medications must be available in a timely manner for all team members. - i.
 Where there is likelihood of occupational exposure, the following are prohibited: eating, drinking, applying cosmetics or handling contact lenses. - j.
 Food and drink will not be stored where blood or other potentially infectious materials are present.
 If the service performs transports with long in-flight times, there must be a policy to address the nutritional needs of patients and personnel.